iamyixuan/GridOptimization/Readme.md

 The objective of GO competition is to accelerate the development of transformational and disruptive methods for solving power system optimization problems, including Preventative Security Constrained AC Optimal Power, where a generation dispatch at the least cost to meet system load in the base case is needed.
 This project is an attempt to tackle this problem using machine learning regression algorithms.

 ## Dataset
 The dataset employed for the main part of this paper is [`IEEE RTS96`](https://gocompetition.energy.gov/sites/default/files/dataset/Phase_0_RTS96.zip) system, where there are 100 scenarios and 10 contingency conditions.
+The operational data is stored in `RAW` file and the solution to the generation dispatch is in solution files.

+### Data preprocessing
+The data preprocessing part consists of 4 steps:
+1. Extracting parts between header rows.
+2. Concatenating all parts into a longer vector after extracting each part separately.
+3. Removing features that have the identical values for all samples.
+4. Standardizing data.

+For local feature extraction, the implementation of data preprocessing can be found in [`extractArea1.py`](./RTS96/extractArea1.py).
+The local features from different areas are concatenated in [`feat_imp.py`](./RTS96/feat_imp.py) to generate the global features.